Increased Funding for Public Higher Education

-Methodology behind Higher Ed Funding
+Methodology Behind Higher Ed Funding

 Since their FY01 high point, inflation-adjusted, per-pupil state higher education appropriations have declined by 31 percent.
 The Cherish Act (H1214/S741) would restore appropriations to the FY01 level while freezing tuition and fees, resulting in an appropriations increase of $580 million over the FY19 General Appropriations Act amount if the act were fully implemented in FY20.
-The map below shows how much the appropriation for each higher education campus might increase.
+The map shows how much the appropriation for each higher education campus might increase.

 The act does not specify how the additional $580 million would be distributed.
 The data on the map are based on a particular approach to allocating the funds.
 There is no way of predicting the actual approach that the Legislature would adopt.
 Therefore, as with the Chapter 70 data, these numbers should not be taken as any kind of a guarantee.
 They also supersede the numbers that were formerly posted on this site, which were based on data that have since been updated.